MkDay/Post-Collection/JavaScript-preventDefault()-Does-it-work-as-its-name-suggests?-Post.md

 **(2) Working ways - callbacks with custom parameters:**

-However, there are some alternatives to customize parameters of the callback functions.
+However, there are some alternatives to customize *parameters* of the callback functions.

-In every method we only use inline onclick to handle the *click* event.
+In each method, we only use the *inline-onclick* attribute to handle the *click* event.

-**_Note:_** *it is not recommended to use inline-onclick attribute to handle an event as a good practice.*
+**_Note:_** *it is not recommended to use *inline-onclick* attribute to handle an event as a good practice.*

 **Method 1:**

-Using inline `onclick` attribute in the HTML and `.preventDefault()` in its callback function we can easily acheive this requirement like below.
+Using `inline-onclick` attribute in the HTML and `.preventDefault()` in its callback function, we can achieve this requirement like below.

 ```